 COVID-19 is a very real and potentially harmful virus that spreads easily from person to person, and is particularly harmful to people who are vulnerable due to their age or underlying medical conditions.
 It is the responsibility of the community at large to minimize the spread of the virus to protect the most vulnerable and to reduce stress on our health care systems.

-While we understand that the virus may not be under control by summer 2021, we will be operating with more data, information about the virus, and clear operational guidelines.
-The Day Camp staff will have had over a year to plan and prepare for running a camp while keeping kids and staff as safe as possible.
-We will be relying on the expertise of camps who have remained open during COVID-19, as well as guidelines from the American Camp Association and Washington State, to keep our community healthy.
+While we understand that the virus may not be under control by summer 2022, we will be operating with more data, information about the virus, and clear operational guidelines.
+We will be relying on guidelines from the American Camp Association and Washington State, to keep our community healthy.

-The policies below to all summer Day Camp programs at Blyth Park, Carkeek Park, Gold Creek Park, Hans Jensen (Lake Sammamish State Park), and Golden Gardens park.
+The policies below to all summer Day Camp programs at Blyth Park, Carkeek Park, Hans Jensen (Lake Sammamish State Park), and Golden Gardens park.

 - COVID Safety Policies: We will be implementing COVID safety procedures determined by Washington State guidelines and recommendations from the American Camp Association and CDC.
 Known protocols will include health screening and temperature checks, wearing masks, frequent cleaning, limiting interactions between camper group.
 Possible requirements for campers and staff may include COVID testing.
 Regardless of which phase we reach, or restrictions that may be lifted, the following policies will be in place this summer: